AbbyWilson/Berkeley-Activity-5.1/assignment_5_1_starter/README.txt

 ﻿Problem Statement:

 The problem that we wanted to investigate was what hypothesis we can find about drivers who accepted a coffee house coupon.
-Below, there are some interesting visualizations that I used to find specific features and then dig into those further with calculations.

 Link to Jupyter Notebook: https://github.com/AbbyWilson/Berkeley-Activity-5.1/blob/main/assignment_5_1_starter/prompt.ipynb